 1. For the purpose of Stat.
 XVI 3.
-(1) (a) a designated office is one which requires the holder to teach four hours a week or more either on a permanent contract or for a period of five years or more.
-The Statute shall also apply to any other person employed permanently or for a period of five year or more by the College to teach four hours a week or more, or to carry out research full time.
-Other academic employees all shall be deemed to be excluded under Statute XVI 3(1)(b).
-For the avoidance of doubt, all casual and non-stipendiary lecturers and Kurti and Golding Research Fellows are not included within the provision of Statute XVI.
+(1) (a) a designated office is one which requires the holder to teach four hours a week or more.
+The Statute shall also apply to any other person employed by the College to teach four hours a week or more and also to any person employed full time by the College to carry out research.
+Other academic employees shall be deemed to be excluded under Statute XVI 3.
+(1) (b).